The Chariot

 Astrologia

-Emotionally sensitive, protective and nurturing, all centred on the home and family.
+Emotionally sensitive, protective and nurturing, all centered on the home and family.
 Can become moody and introverted when under pressure.

 The Chariot

-The chariot follows on from the Lovers card; the two halves are in perfect accord.
-They now concentrate on a single goal or passion.
+The Chariot follows on from the Lovers card.
+The two halves are in perfect accord and now concentrating on a single goal or passion.

-The horses represent two strong and totally opposing forces within us.
-Their exact nature may be defined by the question asked, but they are often our passions, instincts and base desires vs our spiritual self and moral compass.
-The charioteer – our emotional-self and goal-setter - has a difficult job ahead of her because controlling the chariot requires complete mastery of two very different and opposing horses.
+The horses represent two strong and totallopposing forces within us.
+Their exact nature may be defined by the question asked, but they are often our passions, instincts, and base desires versus our spiritual self and moral compass.
+The charioteer, our emotional self and goal-setter, has a difficult job ahead of her because controlling the chariot requires complete mastery of two very different and opposing horses.

-But if we have that mastery then it is obvious the chariot will absolutely fly because it is driven by the two most powerful forces in the human psyche!
+If we possess that mastery, the chariot will absolutely fly, driven by the two most powerful forces in the human psyche.

-Care should be taken because once started such a chariot becomes very difficult to steer or often even stop.
-The charioteer has to be completely concentrated on driving the chariot and will need to forgo other tasks until this one is complete.
-In getting to its destination the chariot may also trample over other things the charioteer may hold dear unless they are vigilant.
+Care must be taken.
+Once started, such a chariot becomes difficult to control.
+The charioteer must concentrate on driving, forgoing other tasks until this one is complete.
+The chariot may trample over things the charioteer holds dear unless they remain vigilant.

 Notice that the Chariot in many decks is stationary.
-In this deck it is not, and rather than being rooted to the ground or moving along a road, it is literally flying upwards.
+In this deck it is not; it is literally flying upward.
 Also notice that the charioteer is female.
-This is because the two possible charioteers (the soul-charioteer or Goddess of the wilderness, as described below) are both feminine.
+This is because the two possible charioteers (the soul-charioteer or the Goddess of the Wilderness) are both feminine.

 Description and Symbology

-The Chariot image in this deck has two distinct symbolic meanings.
+The Chariot image in this deck carries two distinct symbolic meanings.

 Artemis and the Moon Chariot

-Artemis was a major deity in the Greek pantheon; the twin of the god Apollo and just as powerful.
-She was widely worshipped in ancient times but is arguably less know than her brother today because of what she represented to early monotheism; the archetype of the irrepressible and powerful feminine.
-This is especially true when this is not feminine power through intuition or soft skills but power through strong (but totally controlled) emotions, tenacity, guile, skill, independence and self-reliance.
-Oh and vengeance; very swift vengeance when provoked or wronged!
+Artemis was a major deity in the Greek pantheon: the twin of Apollo, and just as powerful.
+She was widely worshipped in ancient times, but is arguably less known than her brother today because of what she represented to early monotheism: the archetype of the irrepressible and powerful feminine.
+This is especially true when it is not feminine power through intuition or 'soft skills', but power through strong, controlled emotions, tenacity, guile, skill, independence, and self-reliance.
+It also includes vengeance: very swift vengeance when provoked or wronged.

-Artemis almost certainly comes from a much earlier nature goddess representing animals that early humans did not normally hunt but was hunted by, such as bears, large felines, or simply as a ‘mistress of animals’.
-She was worshipped as much to appease her as to praise her.
+Artemis almost certainly derives from a much earlier nature goddess representing animals that early humans did not normally hunt, but were hunted by, such as bears or large felines.
+She was the 'Mistress of Animals', worshipped as much to appease her as to praise her.

-As well as her nature aspect, she was also protector of girls and women in childbirth.
+Alongside her nature aspect, she was a protector of girls and women in childbirth.

 More importantly, she also controlled the Moon Chariot (her brother Apollo rides the Sun Chariot).
 We see the Moon Chariot on the card, with Artemis in the chariot and the moon behind it.
 Although it looks like the chariot is keeping up with the moon, it actually the other way around; the moon keeps up with the chariot.